lando-cal/tech-notes/nfs.md

 # OS X Tips and Tricks
 ## Create persistent NFS mount in OS X 10.8

+This is not bulletproof.
+Modern OS X 10.9+ version are switching away from NFS to CIFS.

 ```
 sudo mkdir /mnt # OS X doesn't like you playing with /Volumes, it may delete your dirs
 sudo dscl . -create /Mounts/z4